fcdl94/VehicleTracking/README.md

 ## IMPORTANT
-In order to try the system use the build.xml file and run the compile task (auto generate classes from xsd)
+In order to try the system use the build.xml file and run the compile task (auto generate classes from xsd) You also must have in /opt/dp2/shared/lib the libraries for JavaRX

+## TomCat
+In ANT scripts must be configured the location of TOMCAT application (I had troubles with CATALINA_HOME variable) The to run the TomCat server, open build-proj.xml ANT file and run start-tomcat

+## Service
+To deploy the service you must open build-proj.xml ANT file and run deployWS